telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/overview.md

 # Standalone Report Designer Configuration File

 The Telerik Report Designer application can be configured through its configuration file.
 Application configuration files contain settings specific to the application.
 This file contains configuration settings such as connectionStrings, traceListeners, assembly binding policy (for the .NET Framework version only), and so on.
-For example this file can specify a global connection string that can be used by all reports created with the Report Designer:
+For example, this file can specify a global connection string that can be used by all reports created with the Report Designer:

 ````XML
 <connectionStrings>